afar-cmyk/afar-cmyk/README.md

 <hr>

-I like programming, photography and Logo desing.
+I like programming, photography and Logo design.

 You will find most of my projects that I make in my free time here!